topiaruss/django-deepface-demo/README.md

 - 🎨 Modern, responsive UI with Bootstrap 5
 - 🔒 Secure storage and processing of biometric data

+## Docker Deployment

+For a production-like deployment using Docker, see [DEPLOYMENT.md](DEPLOYMENT.md).

 ## Installation

 1. Clone the repository: